Escape Room Design

 Linear Design: A Structured Path, Solving One Puzzle at a Time

-In escape rooms, linear design of puzzle paths have a sequential order of how each puzzle must be solved to be successful.
-We use some linear puzzling in our games.
+In escape rooms, linear design of puzzle paths have a sequential order of puzzles: solve one puzzle before you can solve another puzzle, and so forth.
+At Magic Escape Rooms, we use some linear puzzling in our games.

 Easier to Control Difficulty: A linear puzzle path allows us to gradually increase puzzle complexity, ensuring a smooth learning curve for players.
 It’s a way to get their collective brains working and juices flowing.